-We see travel tips all the time for packing light and think: Pft!
+We see travel tips all the time for packing light and think: That’s still too much!
 If you can’t fit it all under the seat in front of you, then you haven’t packed light enough.
 We pack so light that we frequently get stopped at customs and asked if we forgot our bags.
 Nope!
 We just don’t like to be weighed down.
 It doesn’t matter how long or in what season we are traveling.
-The only time we bring an extra bag is when we need our snorkeling gear 😁 And even that is a small, easy to manage carryon.
+The only time we bring an extra bag is when we need our snorkeling gear or drone 😁 And even that goes in a small, easy to manage carryon.

 So here are a few tips for traveling with just a personal item—no matter what time of year it is.